fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/kong.md

    plugins = bundled,aperture-plugin
    ```

-   You can also set this property via its environment variable equivalent:
+   You can also set this property from its environment variable equivalent:
    `KONG_PLUGINS`.

 4. Enable the Aperture Custom plugin for all the services and routes by creating